Noovolari/leapp-website/_pages/cli.markdown

 ---
-title: CLI
+title: Noovolari Leapp CLI
-description: Download Leapp | Manage your Cloud credentials locally and improve your workflow with the only open-source desktop app you’ll ever need.
+description: A Leapp Extension for the Desktop App to manage your credentials with a CLI tool
 permalink: /cli
 layout: cli
 hero_title: CLI